EsteemedIO/styleguide.esteemed.io/writing-principles.md

 * **Clear.** Understand the topic you’re writing about.
 * **Useful.** Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?
 * **Friendly**.
 Write like a human.
 Don’t be afraid to break a few rules if it makes your writing more relatable.
 * **Appropriate.** Write in a way that suits the situation.
-Just like you do in face-to-face conversations, adapt your tone depending on who you’re writing to and what you’re writing about.
+Just like you do in face-to-face conversations, adapt your tone depending on whom you’re writing to and what you’re writing about.